alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 This gives $$3/2$$ expected flips instead of $$2$$ flips.

-Unfortunately, this optimization doesn't work as well for some values of $$p$4.
+Unfortunately, this optimization doesn't work as well for some values of $$p$$.
 Suppose we used the current scheme for $$p = 1/5$$.
 First, divide the 8 outcomes from 3 flips into 1 success case, 4 failure cases, and 3 retry cases.
 These can be distributed as